 For more examples, look in the examples.
 Note: To run some of the examples scikit-learn>=0.16.0 is required.

-Once numpy and scipy are installed, the package can be installed with pip.
+Once the dependencies are installed, the package can be installed with pip.

 $ pip install molml